mairadanielaferrari/bitnami-project/README.md

 ## Configuration - Item (2)

 In order to obtain periodically the list of containerized applications and automatically create a job per each Repository master branch, I installed the GitHub Organization Plugin, which allows Jenkins to discover repositories / branches based on regular expressions.
+This plugin will monitor the Bitnami GitHub organization every day.

-In order to create a parameter selector with the different version options (releases) that the application supports, I have installed the Git Parameter Plugin which allows us to assign git tag or revision number as parameter in Parametrized builds.
+In order to create a parameter selector containing every different version (releases) that the application supports, I have installed the Git Parameter Plugin which allows us to assign a git tag or revision number as parameter in Parametrized builds.

+As a suggestion, if mayor releases are created with a different naming convention, this parameter could be configured based on a regular expresion that matches only these mayor releases.
+For this demo, I have configured it to retrieve tags based on the following regular expression *-r*)

 Jobs can be found under: